Weekend In Cambridge

 - For dining, check out the Useful Links icon for a sample list of restaurants to get you nourished for the Tour de Grand.

 - On Friday or Saturday you can enjoy a cycling experience with a difference.
 Check out the newly opened Riverside Park BMX Freestyle Bike Park.
-Go to www.cambridge.ca/cycling for details.
+Go to Google and type in BMX Park, Cambridge.

 Adjacent to the market are the delicious pies and dumplings freshly baked by the volunteers at Wesley United Church.
 Two apple dumplings will get you up the first hill on the Tour de Grand.

 - While you are at the market, take time to see the lobby of the new Cambridge City Hall and its living wall of tropical plants. .
 The City Hall was the first City Hall in Canada to receive the Gold Leadership in Energy and Environmental Design (LEED) certification.

 - If you want to get in a warmup ride for the Tour de Grand, maps for all the routes for the Tour are on our website.
 If you are riding one of the longer routes, Saturday might be a good time to do the rail trail 10 or 15 km ride or the 25 km. ride.
 Remember these routes have some hard packed gravel sections.

 - If you want to explore some of the areas of Cambridge on your bicycle, the Cambridge cycling website has maps of short neighbourhood routes.
 Go to www.cambridge.ca/cycling and scroll down to Neighbourhood Cycling Routes.

 - If you want to give the bike a rest before its big ride on Sunday, or if you want to ride off road, Cambridge has the most extensive hiking and biking trail system in all Waterloo Region including many trails along the Grand River, a designated Canadian Heritage River.
 Check out www.cambridge.ca/en/parks-recreation-culture/Trails-List.aspx